AdobeDocs/commerce-admin.en/help/stores-purchase/checkout-totals-sort-order.md

 1. Change the number assigned to each item to determine its order in the _Totals_ section.

    The lower the value, the earlier its placement in the list.
-In the default configuration, the Subtotal (`10`) will be the first and Grand total (`100`) will be the last.
+In the default configuration, the Subtotal (`10`) is the first and Grand total (`100`) is the last.

    If necessary, clear the **Use system value** checkbox to complete these changes.